Prostate Cancer & Its Treatment

 What is prostate cancer?

-It is a cancerous growth of prostate gland.
+It is a cancerous growth of the prostate gland.
 This disease usually strikes men in their 60s and 70s.

 Prostate cancer appears more common in certain races as compared to others.
 It is noted that American blacks have a much higher incidence and men from Japan have a low incidence of prostate cancer.